nozhdelov/ViewComponent/docs.md

     });

  - **init** method (*optional*) - use it for whatever Initialization is needed .... the config map will be passed from the constructor on creation.
  - **render** method - should return some kind of visual representation of the component.
-Suported types are :
+Supported types are :
 	 - HTML string
 	 - DOM Element
 	 - DOM Fragment